Can I Dive?

 Everyone undertaking training for an entry level recreational diving certificate must be at least 10 years of age.
 If the diver is under 18, parental or guardian consent should be obtained for the diver to undertake training for an entry-level recreational diving certificate.

-If the diver is under 12, we must be informed before the course starts, as a private instructor will be needed for the sea days.
+If the diver is under 12, we must be informed before the course starts, as a private instructor will be needed.

 Certified Diving